-By default, modules are run against your managed nodes (the target systems).
-The connection plugin with can be used to run a module on the control node (that's your Ansible server).
-Refer to these articles for a better understanding of how tasks are run against the control node or managed nodes.
+By default, most tasks are run the target systems and some are run on the control node (that's your Ansible server).
+Refer to these articles for a better understanding of how tasks are run against the control node or target systems.

 ---